Peill + Putzler Ice Cube Table Lamp

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
-For this setup a silver cupped light bulb was used.
+For this setup a silver capped light bulb was used.

 Period: 1970s, 1980s – Mid-Century Modern.

 Designer: To be appraised.

 Other versions: Several versions, all cubic.
 This lamp is model number TA14.

 The logo of Peill + Putzler is always pressed on the bottom of the socket, as you can see below.
 Beware when you buy one.
 Sometimes the socket is replaced with a normal (black) one.
 It should not be a problem, but the light bulb gets to high.
 The original socket sometimes broke down through the use of a too powerful light bulb.

 Peill + Putzler